-The Bradford Factor works on the basis that repeated absences have more of an impact on your daily operations than long-term sicknesses.
-For example, one week-long stint of unplanned absence isn’t as costly to a business as someone taking the same number of days off over multiple separate occasions.
+It works on the basis that repeated absences have more of an impact on your daily operations than long-term sicknesses.
+For example, one week-long stint of unplanned absence isn’t as costly to business as someone taking the same number of days off over multiple separate occasions.

 This method provides a strong and objective insight so HR can determine if and when to take any action against employees for poor attendance.
 The mathematical nature of the Bradford Factor means that everyone is measured against the same yardstick, as it were, making it a fair way to track absence patterns.

 One particular caveat, however, is that employees are entitled to take time off for any care issues of their dependants.
 Whether their child needs taking to hospital or an elderly relative’s care worker isn’t available at the last minute, such unplanned absences shouldn’t be included in the calculations of their Bradford Factor score.

 The system is also flexible, allowing employers to set slightly different trigger points for employees with mitigating circumstances, such as existing medical conditions or disabilities.
 Those who are more likely to take sudden and unexpected days off at different times should have their specific situations taken into account before employers pursue any disciplinary action.

 How to use the Bradford Factor

 The Bradford Factor uses a fairly simple formula, presented as S² x D = B where:

 - S is the total number of separate instances of unplanned absence,